DimitryGonzales/dotfiles/.github/README.md

 ℹ️ **Customize the files to suit your personal preferences (e.g., editing the Hyprland config file to adjust monitor settings).**

+> [!TIP]
-🚨 **After running git pull in the repository, remember to manually copy any new or updated files to avoid overwriting your custom changes.**
+> After running git pull in the repository, remember to manually copy any new or updated files to avoid overwriting your custom changes.

 <br>